lborg019/alain.xyz/portfolio/blog/intro-sound-programming/index.md

 ### Fourier Transform

-Fourier Transforms are a method of converting continuous signals to descrete ones, or visa-versa.
+Fourier Transforms are a method of converting continuous signals to discrete ones, or visa-versa.
 This is particularly useful in audio jacks, where sound is simply the modulation of voltage, but has other applications, such as [Jpeg Compression](http://stephaniehurlburt.com/blog/2016/12/20/a-taste-of-fourier-transforms-and-jpeg-compression).

 ## Sampling